JordanL2/ModularCalculator/README.md

 	* Hotkeys for various insert operations, eg Ctrl+F = Insert Function
 	* Check if unit, function, constant, date features are installed when you click their Insert
 		* Alternatively, hide these options when features not installed
+	* Should unit in answer be coloured same as the syntax highlight colour for units?

 * Stability:
 	* Auto-save state occasionally